Smart Meter Mass. Testimony

 Checks and Cash for a Ballot Question Committee

-Please note that donations are much easier for us to process online as we’re a small operation – presently we have not been in the news but if many donations start rolling in by check this would be hard for us to process and we would have to drop other tasks.
-Also, unless the donation is equal to or greater than $75, the fees, approximately 5% plus $0.30 per transaction, are often less than the cost of paying someone to input the donation as is required for state reporting.
+Please note that online donations are much easier for us to process – online fees, approximately 5% plus $0.30 per transaction, are often less than paying someone or taking time to input the donation as required for state reporting.

 • I am the sole source of these funds.